mojotron/archery-tracker-api/README.md

 # archery-tracker-api

-track your progress in archery
+track your progress in 3D archery with IBO scoring system

 ## API Architecture